-Exams (technology free and technology able)
+Nossal Internal Examinations (technology free and technology able)

 Advice to students: Students are advised to choose this subject carefully.
 Many students find the concepts covered to be quite challenging.
-Maths Methods is a pre-requisite for numerous tertiary courses, and this needs to be taken into consideration.
+Maths Methods is a pre-requisite for some tertiary courses, and this needs to be taken into consideration.